dalemartyn/dalestillman.com/src/work/2009-06-10-google-earth-plotter.md

   </figcaption>
 </figure>

-I wrote a dissertation and journal paper on the the development of the program, as well as accuracy tests which assessed the accuracy of the aerial imagery used in Google Earth, as well as the accuracy of the Helmert transformation used by the program.
+I wrote a dissertation and journal paper about the program, and it also discussed accuracy tests which assessed the accuracy of the aerial imagery used in Google Earth, as well as the accuracy of the Helmert transformation used by the program.

 <ul>
   <li>